Reactions bring improv to life

-These notes come from the Being Altered and Emotions workshops I ran a couple of Mondays ago at The Rag Factory.
-This Monday’s workshop is on Presence.
+These notes come from the Being Altered and Emotions workshops I ran a couple of Mondays ago.

 Sometimes you can watch people improvise and everything seems to be going ‘right’ – they are listening, saying yes to each other, building platforms, taking on characters, but for some reason the impro just doesn’t look alive.

 Other times we can watch impro where all manner of offers are being dropped and missed, yet we find the performers and the show engaging and fun.